ewfx/aidel-quantum-coders/artifacts/arch/Application_architecture.md

 +15 points → If the entity lacks a CIK (not SEC-listed).

-+20 points → If the company status is inactive or dissolved (via OpenCorporates).

-+10 points → If no officers/founders found in external databases.

-10 points (LOWEST RISK) → If entity is a Non-Profit.
+10 points (LOWEST RISK) → If entity is a Non-Profit or Government Organisation

 Max Score: 100 (Higher score = Greater risk).